 Nurturing Dads Foster Respectful Kids

 Fathers are more than just caregivers.
 They are also role models that can influence the next generation.
 My research shows that dads who are actively involved in the lives of their children reap benefits beyond good health and academic achievement.
-Children who are raised by fathers who nurture them tend to have a higher level of emotional intelligence, a better understanding of gender equality and inclination towards healthy competition.
+Children who are raised by fathers who nurture them tend to have a higher level of emotional intelligence, a better understanding of gender equality, and an inclination towards healthy competition.
 This has a positive ripple effect that fosters a more equitable and respectful society.

 Understanding Fatherhood’s Evolution

 In the past, fatherhood was often associated with a stoic demeanor — working long hours, providing financial assistance, and sometimes dispensing discipline.
 This view has pushed emotional involvement to the background.
 As society evolved, the role of fathers also changed.
 Fathers are expected to play a role in their children’s emotional and physical development, not just as breadwinners.
-This shift is a reflection of broader cultural changes in parenting, gender roles and emotional intelligence.
+This shift is a reflection of broader cultural changes in parenting, gender roles, and emotional intelligence.

 The Nurturing Vs. Stoic Dad

 In May 2021, I conducted a study with over 2,500 American dads 18 years and older.
 The results revealed stark differences between fathering styles that are nurturing and those that are stoic.
 Dads who described the fathers they grew up with as emotionally withdrawn exhibited hyper-competitive behaviors and emotional stoicism.
 Women’s contributions were not as valued by these fathers.
-Those fathers with nurturing dads, on the other hand, were more open to emotional expression, believed in equal partnerships and achieved their goals by healthy means.
+Those fathers with nurturing dads, on the other hand, were more open to emotional expression, believed in equal partnerships, and achieved their goals by healthy means.

 The Impact of Fathering Styles on Children’s Development

 These two parenting styles have a profound impact on children.
-Children with stoic dads can have difficulty expressing their emotions, and may internalize feelings which could lead to mental issues later on in life.
+Children with stoic dads can have difficulty expressing their emotions and may internalize feelings, which could lead to mental issues later on in life.
 Children raised by nurturing fathers develop better emotional regulation and greater empathy.

 Children who are nurtured in the home will be more likely to take these lessons with them into adulthood.
 They will foster healthier relationships, and promote emotional intelligence in their children.
-This generational transfer is crucial in breaking the cycle of emotional unavailability, and creating a culture that values support and respect.
+This generational transfer is crucial in breaking the cycle of emotional unavailability and creating a culture that values support and respect.

 What Dads Can Do to Instill Values